vprnet/twitter-bot-sewage/README.md

 #VPR's Sewage Twitter Bot

-This bot scrapes Vermont's Water Waste Inventory site and tweets when there's a sewage overflow or incident reported.
+This bot scrapes Vermont's Water Waste Inventory site and tweets when data on the page is updated.
 Follow along at [@dirtywatervt](http://twitter.com/dirtywatervt).

 #Get Involved